top of page

 Honorable Mentions:

 • Temple of Snek - Possibly the most original take on a Snake clone.
-I thought the puzzles got way too tedious as the game went on, but fans of puzzle games might enjoy the whole thing.
+I thought the puzzles got way too tedious by the late-game, but fans of puzzle games might enjoy the whole thing.

 bottom of page